🎯 TL;DR — Quick Answer

-If you’re self-employed and sitting on equity in your home or investment property, a cash-out refinance can be one of the most powerful financial tools available to you.
-But if your tax returns understate your income — as they often do for business owners — qualifying through a traditional lender can feel impossible.
+If you’re self-employed and have equity in your home or investment property, a cash-out refinance can give you access to serious capital.
+But if your tax returns show less income than you actually make — which happens to most business owners — qualifying through a traditional lender often doesn’t work.

-A cash-out refinance using a bank statement loan solves this problem.
-Instead of relying on your Schedule C or K-1 net income, the lender calculates your qualifying income from 12 or 24 months of actual bank deposits.
-If your deposits support the loan amount, the equity you’ve built can be converted to working capital — for business investment, property acquisition, debt consolidation, or whatever your plan calls for.
+A cash-out refinance using a bank statement loan fixes this.
+Instead of using your Schedule C or K-1 net income, the lender calculates your income from 12 or 24 months of actual bank deposits.
+If your deposits support the loan, the equity you’ve built can be converted to working capital — for business investment, property acquisition, debt consolidation, or whatever you need.

 How a Cash-Out Refinance Works

-In a standard refinance, you replace your existing mortgage with a new one at a different loan balance or structure.
-In a cash-out refinance, the new loan is larger than your current payoff — and you receive the difference in cash at closing.
+In a standard refinance, you replace your existing mortgage with a new one.
+In a cash-out refinance, the new loan is larger than your current payoff, and you get the difference in cash at closing.

 - Your current mortgage balance is $400,000

-- You want to access equity — perhaps $150,000 for a business investment
+- You want to access equity — say $150,000 for a business investment

 - Your new loan balance would be $550,000 ($400,000 payoff + $150,000 cash out)

-- At closing, after paying off the old mortgage and covering closing costs, you receive the cash
+- At closing, after paying off the old mortgage and covering closing costs, you get the cash

-The lender’s maximum loan amount is constrained by the loan-to-value (LTV) limit of the program — meaning how much they’ll lend as a percentage of the property’s appraised value.
+The maximum loan amount is limited by the loan-to-value (LTV) limit of the program — how much they’ll lend as a percentage of the property’s appraised value.
 For a bank statement cash-out refinance, this limit varies by program, property type, and credit profile.

 Why Self-Employed Borrowers Use Bank Statement Loans for Cash-Out

-The conventional mortgage system evaluates your ability to repay using documented income — typically tax returns and W-2s.
-For self-employed borrowers, this creates a specific problem: your tax return is optimized to minimize taxable income, not to maximize mortgage qualification.
+The conventional mortgage system uses documented income from tax returns and W-2s.
+For self-employed borrowers, this creates a problem: your tax return is optimized to minimize taxable income, not maximize mortgage qualification.

-After deducting business expenses, home office costs, vehicle use, equipment depreciation, and other legitimate write-offs, your reported net income may be a small fraction of your actual cash flow.
-When a conventional underwriter calculates your debt-to-income ratio using that reduced figure, many borrowers with thriving businesses find they don’t qualify for the loan they need.
+After deducting business expenses, home office costs, vehicle use, equipment depreciation, and other legitimate write-offs, your reported net income may be a fraction of your actual cash flow.
+When a conventional underwriter calculates your debt-to-income ratio using that reduced figure, many borrowers with strong businesses don’t qualify for the loan they need.

 Common Uses for Cash-Out Proceeds Among Business Owners

-Self-employed borrowers and investors access equity for a wide range of purposes.
-Some of the most common include:
+Self-employed borrowers and investors access equity for a range of purposes.
+The most common:

 Ready to get started?